Meet Our Staff

 Tyler Reed, Director of Events and Operations

-Prior to coming to The Commonwealth Club, Kimberly worked for 6 years in the arts sector, first as a professional actor for regional repertory theaters across the country (New York, Texas and Minnesota) and then in development for TheatreWorks Silicon Valley as associate director of development, institutional gifts.
+Prior to coming to The Commonwealth Club, Kimberly worked for 6 years in the arts sector, first as a professional actor for regional repertory theaters across the country (New York, Texas, and Minnesota) and then in development for TheatreWorks Silicon Valley as associate director of development, institutional gifts.
 She received a Master of Business Administration in May 2018 from the University of San Francisco.
 She earned a double Bachelor of Arts degree in literature and theatre arts from University of California, Santa Cruz.

-Ana Alanis, Development Associate
+Ana Alanis, Development Manager: Strategic Partnerships

 Since joining The Commonwealth Club staff in 2006, Vice President of Media & Editorial John Zipperer has directed the Club's print, digital, audio, video and public relations departments.

 Zipperer also hosts or co-hosts 60–70 programs a year.
 In 2012, Zipperer launched an ongoing series of political roundtables called Week to Week.
-Now in its seventh year, Week to Week takes place about twice a month and features political experts (journalists, academics, consultants, analysts) discussing recent political developments.
+Now in its eighth year, Week to Week takes place about twice a month and features political experts (journalists, academics, consultants, analysts) discussing recent political developments.
 Since January 2018, Michelle Meow has taped her daily radio program at the Club one day each week, showcasing LGBTQ thought leaders; Zipperer co-hosts the program at the Club with Meow.

 Before joining the Club, he was a writer and editor for technology magazines (Internet World, Windows Server System, University Business, and Smart Enterprise) and commercial real estate finance publications (Commercial Investment Real Estate, Affordable Housing Finance and Apartment Finance Today).
 He also was junior editor at the Hudson Institute think tank in Indianapolis.
 You can still find him in the pages of the monthly Marina Times newspaper in San Francisco.
 A Wisconsin native, Zipperer earned his BA in political science from the University of Wisconsin—Madison.

-Shelley Wood is vice president of membership and marketing at The Commonwealth Club of California.
+Michelle Wood is vice president of membership and marketing at The Commonwealth Club of California.
 She has more than 15 years of experience at "For Good" organizations.
 Previous roles have included membership, marketing, program and development leadership roles at museums, environmental and human services organizations.
 She is author of ChangeMaker Pocket Guide.
 The ChangeMaker Series celebrates great change leaders who have forged that more mindful path and honors their legacies, which remind us that we each have the ability to create a better world, first for ourselves and then for those around us.